-- Includes (i) 1,798,678 ordinary shares held by Jayhawk Private Equity Fund II, L.P.; (ii) 12,080,153 ordinary shares and 100,000 derivative call rights held by JHMS Fund, LLC; and (iii) 50,600 ordinary shares held by the Kent C. McCarthy Revocable Trust dated October 24, 2003.
+- (4) Includes (i) 1,798,678 ordinary shares held by Jayhawk Private Equity Fund II, L.P.; (ii) 12,080,153 ordinary shares and 100,000 derivative call rights held by JHMS Fund, LLC; and (iii) 50,600 ordinary shares held by the Kent C. McCarthy Revocable Trust dated October 24, 2003.
 Mr. Kent C. McCarthy is the manager of Jayhawk Private Equity, LLC, which is the general partner of Jayhawk Private Equity GP II, L.P.
 Jayhawk Private Equity GP II, L.P. is the general partner of Jayhawk Private Equity Fund II, L.P.
-As a result, Mr. McCarthy, Jayhawk Private Equity, LLC and Jayhawk Private Equity GP II, L.P are deemed to be beneficial owners of the securities owned of record by Jayhawk Private Equity Fund II, L.P.
-Mr. McCarthy is also the manager of Jayhawk Capital Management, L.L.C., which is the manager of JHMS Management, LLC are deemed to be beneficial owners of the securities owned of record by JHMS Fund, LLC.
+As a result, Mr. McCarthy, Jayhawk Private Equity, LLC and Jayhawk Private Equity GP II, L.P. are deemed to be beneficial owners of the securities owned of record by Jayhawk Private Equity Fund II, L.P.
+Mr. McCarthy is also the manager of Jayhawk Capital Management, LLC.
+JHMS Management, LLC is the manager of JHMS Fund, LLC.
+As a result, Mr. McCarthy, Jayhawk Capital Management, LLC and JHMS Management, LLC are deemed to be beneficial owners of the securities owned of record by JHMS Fund, LLC.
 Mr. McCarthy is also the trustee of the Kent C. McCarthy Revocable Trust dated October 24, 2003.
+As a result, Mr. McCarthy is deemed to be beneficial owners of the securities owned of record by JHMS Fund, LLC.
+Mr. McCarthy is also the trustee of the Kent C. McCarthy Revocable Trust dated October 24, 2003.
 As a result, Mr. McCarthy is deemed to be beneficial owners of the securities owned of record by the Kent C. McCarthy Revocable Trust dated October 24, 2003.
-Information derived from a 13G/A filed on February 14, 2019. - Magnum Opus International (PTC) Limited ("Magnum Trustee") has disclaimed beneficial ownership of such securities, except to the extent the exercise of its discretionary trust powers vests it with voting and/or dispositive control over such securities.
+Information derived from a 13G/A filed on February 14, 2019. - (5) Magnum Opus International (PTC) Limited ("Magnum Trustee") has disclaimed beneficial ownership of such securities, except to the extent the exercise of its discretionary trust powers vests it with voting and/or dispositive control over such securities.
 Due to his ownership of all the outstanding interests in Mag Ops Limited, which is the sole owner of Magnum Trustee, Mr. Albert Chen may be deemed to beneficially own such securities, which beneficial ownership has been disclaimed by Mr. Albert Chen.